EYE-52/giggle-docs/mvp/AGORA_PHASE1_OVERVIEW.md

 Use deterministic channel naming.

-### Phase 1 Lobby Channel
+### Squad Lobby Channel

-For the squad lobby, use one RTC channel per squad.
+For the squad lobby, one RTC channel per squad:

-Suggested naming:

 - `lobby_<squadId>`

-Examples:

-- `lobby_sq_1712230000_abc123`
+Example: `lobby_sq_1712230000_abc123`

-Why this works:

-- all current squad members join the same private lobby channel
+All current squad members join the same private lobby channel.
-- easy to validate on backend
-- easy to leave later when moving to encounter room

-### Phase 2 Encounter Channel
+### Encounter Channel

-Later, when matchmaking exists, generate a new meeting channel:
+When both squads are matched and the encounter becomes active, a shared encounter channel is used:

-- `meet_<meetingId>`
+- `encounter_<encounterId>`

+Example: `encounter_enc_01JY...`

+> **Note:** The encounter prefix is `encounter_` (not `meet_`).
+The frontend uses this prefix to detect whether the current Agora channel is an encounter or a lobby.

-Then both squads leave their lobby channel and join the encounter channel.
+Both squads automatically leave their respective lobby channels and join the same encounter channel.
+UIDs remain deterministic per `encounterId:userId`.

 ---